Emmyhack/GadoWallet/ENHANCEMENT_SUMMARY.md

 ## 🎊 **Congratulations!**

-Your Gada Wallet is now a **world-class digital asset inheritance platform** that combines:
+Your Gado Wallet is now a **world-class digital asset inheritance platform** that combines:
 - 🎨 **Beautiful Design** that users love
 - 🧠 **Smart Technology** that works automatically
 - 🔒 **Bank-level Security** that users trust